Smoothieware/SmoothieV2-LPC/HOWTO-PORT-MODULES.md

     SlowTicker::getInstance()->attach(100, std::bind(&Laser::set_proportional_power, this));
 ```

+NOTE that it is safe to do prints and SPI calls (and blocking routines that do not block for long) etc from a SlowTicker as it is an RTOS Timer, however FastTicker callbacks are ISRs and may not do prints or any slow or blocking calls.

 Note all callbacks are of type std::function

 As the CPU has a FPU never use doubles always use floats.